Heyrio/Loader-Animation/README.md

 # Loader-Animation
-A basic loading animation written in JavaScript
+A basic loading animation written in Vanilla JavaScript